harunrst/Essentials-of-Being-a-Software-Engineer/contents/chapter-1-awakenings/introduction_to_stress_management.md

 ## Real-life Stories

 - 🌎 Do you have any good stress management stories?
-Share them with me!
+Share them with us!

 ## The End of Chapter 1: Awakenings